-1. Wetlands Connected to Lake Trafford/Camp Keais Strand System Overlay
+1. Lake Trafford/Camp Keais Strand System Overlay

 The Conservation and Coastal Management Element of the GMP, Policy 6.2.4(4), identifies possible high-quality wetland systems connected to the Lake Trafford/Camp Keais Strand system within the Immokalee Urban Area.
-These wetlands require greater protection measures than wetlands located in other portions of the Immokalee Urban Designated Area, and therefore the wetland protection standards set forth in Policy 6.2.5 of the CCME will be revised as part of the next available Growth Management Amendment cycle to provide appropriate native vegetation standards for the LT/CKSSO based upon additional ecological data and analysis.
+These wetlands require greater protection measures than wetlands located in other portions of the Immokalee Urban Designated Area.
 These wetlands are identified on the Immokalee Future Land Use Map by the Lake Trafford/Camp Keais Strand System Overlay (LT/CKSSO).

 The Density and Intensity Blending provisions of this Master Plan may be utilized for lands within this LT/CKSSO.
 The maximum allowable gross density for lands within the LT/CKSSO is the base density established for the applicable Subdistrict.
 Lands within the LT/CKSSO are not eligible for any density bonuses, including by right.
-Essential Services shall be limited to: those necessary to ensure public safety; and, those necessary to serve permitted uses, such as private wells and septic tanks, utility lines, lift stations, and water pumping stations.
+Essential Services shall be limited to: those necessary to ensure public safety; and those necessary to serve permitted uses, such as private wells and septic tanks, utility lines, lift stations, and water pumping stations.